Queenstown Hill Time Walk

 Located in the heart of Queenstown, the Queenstown Hill Time Walk is one of the most popular and accessible walks in the region.

-The track winds through pine forest as you climb, before breaking out above the treeline where you will be rewarded with spectacular views of the Remarkables, Cecil Peak, parts of Lake Wakatipu and the Kawarau river.
-At the top is the infamous 'Basket of Dreams' sculpture.
+The track winds through pine forest as you climb, before breaking out above the treeline where you will be rewarded with spectacular views of the Remarkables, Cecil Peak, parts of Lake Whakatipu and the Kawarau River.
+At the top is the famous 'Basket of Dreams' sculpture.